viponpoint/SOAR-EDR-Project/README.md

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/SlackNotIsolated.png)
-But if the Analyst click NO, then the system won't be isolated as seen from this Slack alert
+But if the Analyst clicks NO, then the system won't be isolated as seen from this Slack alert

 </br>